Skip to main content

 Your website's structured data tells AI what you claim to be.
 Third-party signals confirm whether those claims are trustworthy.
 The most impactful external entity signals include:

-• Google Business Profile — verified business profiles feed directly into Google's Knowledge Graph and influence AI Overview citations
+• Google Business Profile: verified business profiles feed directly into Google's Knowledge Graph and influence AI Overview citations (see the Google Business Profile playbook for AI visibility for the property-by-property build)

-• Consistent NAP data — name, address, and phone number consistency across 50+ citations is a baseline requirement for local entity recognition
+• Consistent NAP data: name, address, and phone number consistency across citations is a baseline requirement for local entity recognition

 Effective entity-building content follows these principles: